-The principal shall be employed on a twelve-month basis and shall be responsible for the instructional leadership of the school.
-Schools with unusually small enrollments may request approval to employ a principal for a term other than on a twelve-month basis.
-An exception may be granted if proper justification is submitted in writing to the Director of the Division of Secondary Education of the State Department of Education.
+The principal shall be employed on a 12 months basis and shall be responsible for the instructional leadership of the school.
+Schools with unusually small enrollments may request approval to employ a principal for a term other than on a 12 months basis.
+An exception may be granted if proper justification is submitted in writing to the director of the Division of Secondary Education of the Department of Education.